aave-starknet-project/aave-starknet-bridge/README.md

 ## Synchronisation of rewards on L1 <> L2 <a name="synchronisation-of-rewards-on-l1----l2"></a>

 Starknet users will continue to enjoy the same rewards as on L1 after bridging their assets.
-To achieve that we continuously update the `rewards_index` of all ETHStaticATokens to match the value of their respective aTokens on L1, by tracking the reward index on departure of the static token and sending the rewards accrued during the bridging process to the recipients address.
+To achieve that we continuously update the `rewards_index` of all staticATokens to match the value of their respective aTokens on L1, by tracking the reward index on departure of the static token and sending the rewards accrued during the bridging process to the recipients address.

 ## Claiming rewards on L2